 Research gives me the opportunity to work in a challenging and stimulating work environment, which I have always enjoyed, while also working towards improving the lives and health of those affected by autoimmune disease.

 What would be the ultimate goal for your research?

 I would love to find a cure for Multiple Sclerosis.
 MS is a devastating disease that affects patients for the rest of their lives.
 A cure would have a huge impact on patients and their families.

-Dr Vicki Maltby is a postdoctoral researcher in the Information Based Medicine research group at the University of Newcastle and HMRI.
+Dr Vicki Maltby is a postdoctoral researcher in the Information Based Medicine research group at the University of Newcastle and the Brain & Mental Health program at HMRI.
 Having completed her PhD and Bachelor of Science at the University of British Columbia, Canada, she is interested in furthering current understanding of Multiple Sclerosis (MS).

 Using a large-scale, genome-wide approach, Dr Maltby assesses the various epigenetic profiles of immune cells in MS patients and healthy controls to determine if these epigenetic changes have functional consequences.
 She also compares the different MS subtypes to see if there are changes that are predictive of disease subtype and severity.

 Dr Maltby has published a number of scientific articles in high-ranking journals and has presented at national and international conferences.
 She has received funding from Multiple Sclerosis Research Australia and also the Canadian Institutes of Health Research, yielding over $460,000 while contributing to nine journal articles and six conference presentations.

 Current therapies are only effective for some MS subtypes.
 By understanding the pathogenesis of MS, and the different subtypes, we hope to provide new targets for therapy.
 This in turn will help develop new therapies and hopefully lead to a cure.

 - Flow cytometry

 - Immune cell isolation